EvannLu/CodePath---WEB103-Prework/README.md

 ## Notes

-* Text Readability on Cards: Ensuring text remained legible on top of dynamic background images required adding a dark gradient overlay.
+* **Text Readability on Cards:** Ensuring text remained legible on top of dynamic background images required adding a dark gradient overlay.
-* Asynchronous Data Handling: Managing component rendering while waiting for data to be fetched from Supabase necessitated the use of loading states and conditional rendering to prevent errors.
+* **Asynchronous Data Handling:** Managing component rendering while waiting for data to be fetched from Supabase necessitated the use of loading states and conditional rendering to prevent errors.
-* Supabase Configuration: Initial connection issues were often traced back to easily missed settings, like leaving Row Level Security (RLS) enabled, which blocked data requests.
+* **Supabase Configuration:** Initial connection issues were often traced back to easily missed settings, like leaving Row Level Security (RLS) enabled, which blocked data requests.
-* State Management: Keeping the UI in sync with the database a
+* **State Management:** Keeping the UI in sync with the database after a user creates, updates, or deletes a creator required careful handling of state and navigation.

 ## License